syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/track.md

 ---
 layout: post
 title: Track in .NET MAUI Range Selector control | Syncfusion
-description: Learn here all about adding the track feature of .NET MAUI Range Selector (SfRangeSelector) control and more.
+description: Learn here all about adding the track feature of .NET MAUI Range Selector (SfDateTimeRangeSelector) control and more.
 platform: maui
-control: SfRangeSelector
+control: SfDateTimeRangeSelector
 documentation: ug
 ---

-# Track in .NET MAUI Range Selector (SfRangeSelector)
+# Track in .NET MAUI DateTime Range Selector (SfDateTimeRangeSelector)

 This section helps to learn about how to customize the track in the Range Selector.